lukasimcic/FAssets-QA/README.md

 ## User flow

 When running `python -m scripts.run_flow`, multiple user bots start operating in parallel.
-Each repeatedly selects a random action from the following:
+Each bot repeatedly selects a random action from the following:
   - mint: Mint a random amount of lots against an agent with lowest fee.
   - mint_random: Mint a random amount of lots against a random agent.
   - redeem: Redeem a random amount of lots.